 The lambing area is stocked up with hay, straw, feed-buckets, water and all the lambing equipment.
 What is missing is shelter for the shepherds; as snow is quite common into late March and April, the shepherd sometimes has to hunker in with the sheep.

-Summer means tending to the lambs, and shows!
+Summer means tending to the lambs, and visiting shows to see other breeders' sheep.

 Raising lambs takes a lot out of the ewes and they need access to feed (best of all is good grass).
 New grass means we need to avoid worms in the sheep and the lambs.
 Warm weather brings the worry of fly-strike and, as we do not dip the sheep or dose them before shearing, it is a worrying time.